-As described in the "Consolidated Appropriations Act of 2021 Notice" at the front of this Booklet, for Emergency Services, Out-of-Network Providers may only bill you for any applicable Copayments, Deductible and Coinsurance and may not bill you for any charges over the Plan's Maximum Allowed Amount until the treating Out-of-Network Provider has determined you are stable and followed the notice and consent process.
+As described in the "Consolidated Appropriations Act of 2021 Notice" at the front of this Booklet for Emergency Services,, Out-of-Network Providers may only bill you for any applicable Copayments, Deductible and Coinsurance and may not bill you for any charges over the Plan's Maximum Allowed Amount until the treating Out-of-Network Provider has determined you are stable and followed the notice and consent process.
 Please refer to the Notice at the beginning of this Booklet for more details.

 Benefits In-Network Out-of-Network Outpatient Facility Services Benefits are based on the setting in which Covered Services are received.
 Benefits are based on the setting in which Covered Services are received.
 See "Office Visits" and "Outpatient Facility Services" for details on Benefit Maximums.
 See "Office Visits" and "Outpatient Facility Services" for details on Benefit Maximums.
-Home Health Care Home Health Care Visits from a Home Health Care Agency (including intermittent skilled nursing services) (benefit maximum of 100 visits per Benefit Period, up to 4 hours each visit, In- and Out-of-Network combined) 20% Coinsurance after Deductible 40% Coinsurance after Deductible Home Dialysis 20% Coinsurance after Deductible 40% Coinsurance after Deductible Home Infusion Therapy / Chemotherapy 20% Coinsurance after Deductible 40% Coinsurance after Deductible plus any charges in excess of the maximum payment of \$600 per day Hama Inforcian Thomas O #I I I 1l4- O" Home Infusion Therapy See "Home I Tealin Care .
-Hospice Care Home Hospice Care 20% Coinsurance after Deductible 20% Coinsurance after Deductible Bereavement 20% Coinsurance after Deductible 20% Coinsurance after Deductible Inpatient Hospice 20% Coinsurance after Deductible 20% Coinsurance after Deductible Outpatient Hospice 20% Coinsurance after Deductible 20% Coinsurance after Deductible Respite Care 20% Coinsurance after Deductible 20% Coinsurance after Deductible Out-of-Network Providers may also bill you for any charges ove er the Plan's Maximum A Allowed Amount.
+Home Health Care Home Health Care Visits from a Home Health Care Agency (including intermittent skilled nursing services) (benefit maximum of 100 visits per Benefit Period, up to 4 hours each visit, In- and Out-of-Network combined) 20% Coinsurance after Deductible 40% Coinsurance after Deductible Home Dialysis 20% Coinsurance after Deductible 40% Coinsurance after Deductible Home Infusion Therapy / Chemotherapy 20% Coinsurance after Deductible 40% Coinsurance after Deductible plus any charges in excess of the maximum payment of \$600 per day Home Infusion Therapy See "Home I lealth Care".
+Hospice Care Home Hospice Care 20% Coinsurance after Deductible 20% Coinsurance after Deductible Bereavement 20% Coinsurance after Deductible 20% Coinsurance after Deductible Inpatient Hospice 20% Coinsurance after Deductible 20% Coinsurance after Deductible Outpatient Hospice 20% Coinsurance after Deductible 20% Coinsurance after Deductible Respite Care 20% Coinsurance after Deductible 20% Coinsurance after Deductible Out-of-Network Providers may also bill you for any charges over the Plan's Maximum Allowed Amount.
 This Plan's Hospice benefit will meet or exceed Medicare's Hospice benefit.
 If you use an Out-of-network Provider, that Provider may also bill you for any charges over Medicare's Hospice benefit.

-Benefits In-Network Out-of-Network Human Organ and Tissue Transplant (Bone Marrow / Please see the sense rata cummany latar in Stem Cell) Services Please see the separate summary later in this section.
-Precertification required Important Note on Kidney Transplants: If you choose to receive a kidney transplant from an In-Network Transplant Provider, benefits will be paid under the "Human Organ and Tissue Transplant (Bone Marrow / Stem Cell) Services" section later in this Schedule.
-If you choose to receive a kidney transplant from any other Provider, benefits will be paid as any other surgery.
-Transportation and Lodging Limit Covered, as approved by us, up to \$10,000 per transplant.
+Benefits In-Network Out-of-Network Human Organ and Tissue Transplant (Bone Marrow / Stem Cell) Services Please see the separ Precertification required Important Note on K you choose to receiv from an In-Network benefits will be paid Organ and Tissue Marrow / Stem Cell) S in this Schedule.
+If y a kidney transpla Provider, benefits will surg e a kidney transplant Transplant Provider, I under the "Human Transplant (Bone Services" section later ou choose to receive nt from any other be paid as any other Transportation and Lodging Limit Covered, as approved by us, up to \$10,000 per transplant.
 In-Network only.
 Benefits are not available Out-of-Network.
-Not covered Donor Search Limit Covered, as approved by us, up to \$30,000 per transplant.
+Not Covered Donor Search Limit Covered, as approved by us, up to \$30,000 per transplant.
 In-Network only.
 Benefits are not available Out-of-Network.
-Not covered Inpatient Services Facility Room & Board Charge: Hospital / Acute Care Facility 20% Coinsurance after Deductible 40% Coinsurance after Deductible In addition to the Copayment / Coinsurance shown above, you will be required to pay a penalty of \$500 if you do not obtain Precertification before the admission.
-This penalty will not apply if you are admitted to the Hospital from the Emergency Room, services provided by an In-Network Provider, or to medically necessary Inpatient facility services from a BlueCard provider.
+Not Covered Inpatient Services Facility Room & Board Charge: Hospital / Acute Care Facility 20% Coinsurance after Deductible 40% Coinsurance after Deductible In addition to the Copayment / Coinsurance shown above, you will be required to pay a penalty of \$500 if you do not obtain Precertification before the admission.
+This penalty will not apply if you are admitted to the Hospital from the Emergency Room, services provided by an In-Network Provider, or to medically necessary inpatient facility services from a BlueCard provider.
 Please see "Getting Approval for Benefits" for more details.
 Skilled Nursing Facility 20% Coinsurance after Deductible 40% Coinsurance after Deductible